Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Switch-AzureRmSqlDatabaseFailoverGroup.md

 ## PARAMETERS

 ### -AllowDataLoss
-Whether this failover operation will allow data loss.
+Complete the failover even if doing so may result in data loss.
+This will allow the failover to proceed even if a primary database is unavailable.

 ```yaml
 Type: SwitchParameter